Text, images and the VStack, essential to create the bases of our applications in SwiftUI

 }

-As you can see it comes out a bit better but we still have some issues but before that as you can see we added a couple of modifiers one to indicate the font but you are free to explore and try different combinations but as you can see , it receives different parameters and some values such as body, title, largeTitlee, etc. Which automatically vary the presentation of our text.
+As you can see, it looks a bit better, but we still have some problems.
+Before that, as you can see, we added a couple of modifiers: one to indicate the font type, but you are free to explore and try different combinations.
+As you can see, it receives different parameters and some values such as body, title, largeTitle, etc. These automatically vary the presentation of our text.

-Regarding the text lines, now you can see that for the description it is now presented in several lines, and we achieve this with the lineLimit modifier that receives a number that indicates the maximum number of lines that the text will have, or nil so that iOS apply the number of lines on our elements.
+As for the lines of text, you can now see that the description is presented in several lines, and we achieve this with the lineLimit modifier which receives a number indicating the maximum number of lines the text will have, or nil so that iOS applies the number of lines over our elements.

-We are going to solve the problem with the texts and images, as you can see, the image is very large and it stretches our container, which also causes it not to be completely visible on the screen, we can fix this by indicating a size to the image; For that we use the frame modifier:
+Let's solve the problem with the texts and images: as you can see, the image is very large and stretches our container, which also causes it not to be fully seen on the screen.
+We can fix this by indicating a size for the image; for that, we use the frame modifier:

 struct texto_imagen: View {